 Here is what Job said in the midst of all his trials, “But He knows the way that I take; when He has tested me, I will come forth as gold.”
 (Job 23:10)

 Gold, when put through the fire, doesn’t perish like most other things.
 Instead, it just gets purer and more valuable.
 That is the case with righteousness.

 Develop righteousness in your life and you will have a lasting treasure and legacy.

-We will stop here for now, because this article is getting pretty long!
 In my next post, I will continue the list of the things we can build in our lives that are eternal and unshakable.
 Till then, what other areas can you think of which are eternal and unshakable that you can build in your life?